 Shared Infrastructure

 In the woodland there is a spring gravity fed throughout the site with good water pressure.
 The tracks and access ways were built and are now maintained from a small gravel quarry on the land.
-There is planning permission for a barn extension for shared use.
-This larger extension is a part of the first OPD planning application which will be a shared space under a cooperative housing agreement.
+There is planning permission for a barn extension and large propagation greenhouse for shared use.
 The barn extension will accommodate food processing (micro dairy, fermenting, canning, food drying, food storage), and workshop/classroom space as a shared resource.
 There is also an outdoor covered workshop for use for carpentry/bodging.

 The plot will have its own solar array but can be plugged into the existing minigrid and there is potential for creating a shared hydro system.